The Braid (film)

 The Braid (La Tresse) is a 2023 melodramatic film directed by Laetitia Colombani based on her 2017 novel of the same name.

 Filming began on 11 March 2022 in India.
 It was theatrically released in France on 29 November 2023.

 Plot

-Young mother Susmita lives in India and dreams of giving her little daughter an education, but her husband does not want to change anything.
+Young mother Susmita lives in India and dreams of giving her little daughter an education, but they are dalit (untouchables) and her husband is afraid of rebelling against the status quo.
 Italian Giulia, after an incident with her father, realizes that the family is left with large debts.
 A talented lawyer from Canada, Sarah, is about to receive a long-awaited promotion, but a serious diagnosis interferes with her plans.
 Three women, three secrets.
 They have never met and do not even know that in fact they are connected by something unique, an interweaving of destinies.